RECORDINGS

 Dejan Terzic (drums)

-JazzGroove Mothership Orchestra - Dream Wheel, 2007
+JazzGroove Mothership Orchestra - Dream Wheel

-Release Date: 05 May 2007
+RELEASE DATE: 05 May 2007

 Jazzgroove Mothership Orchestra

-live recording with this wonderful Sydney-based Jazz Orchestra!
+Live recording with this wonderful Sydney-based Jazz Orchestra!
 All my compositions except one by David Theak.

 Saxophones: